Ralf Dahrendorf

 Kühne, O. (2017), Zur Aktualität von Ralf Dahrendorf - Einführung in sein Werk, Wiesbaden: Springer.

-You can read a summary of Dahrendorf's book "homo sociologicus" (sociological man):
+You can read a summary of some of Dahrendorf's books and papers: